AshRouth/SOC/_motions/Standing Orders Committee Report.markdown

 1 member of Campaigns Committee
 We notified Party members of these vacancies in advance.
-We will open online voting from the end of hustings until 1pm on Sunday 6th of March and in!person voting from 10am to 1pm in the Conference venue.
+We will open online voting from the end of hustings until 1pm on Sunday 6th of March and in-person voting from 10am to 1pm in the Conference venue.
 We hope to announce the results at the end of the Sunday plenary.
 For more information on voting please contact